brightertiger/notes/notes/general/gen-02-decision_trees.md

 -   Comparison to single decision tree
     -   Bias remains the same
     -   Variance decreases
-    -   Randomness in data and slpits reduces the correlation in prediction across trees
+    -   Randomness in data and splits reduces the correlation in prediction across trees
     -   Let $\hat y_i$ be the prediction from ith tree in the forest
     -   Let $\sigma^2$ be the variance of $\hat y_i$
     -   Let $\rho$ be the correlation between two trees in the forest